-What's the best time to prune shrubs?
+When's the best time to prune shrubs?
 It depends on the type of shrubbery you have: pruning shrubs grown for their floral displays requires a different mindset than does pruning those grown for their evergreen needles.
 Even the question of what's the best time to prune flowering bushes, specifically, can't be answered without breaking "flowering bushes" down into two categories.

 Some Shrubs Flower on Old Wood, Others on New

 Spring blooming bushes such as forsythia are generally pruned just after they bloom.
 These are the aptly named "shrubs that bloom on old wood."
-By contrast, you'll want to prune some summer blooming shrubs in early spring, because they bloom on new wood; for example, beautyberry (picture) and bluebeard.
+By contrast, you'll want to prune some summer blooming shrubs in early spring, because they bloom on new wood; for example, beautyberry and bluebeard.

 What About Evergreens?

 Likewise, questions about timing on pruning evergreens can't be answered without first determining whether the bushes to be pruned are needle-bearing evergreens (such as arborvitae) or broadleaf evergreens (such as holly bushes).
-That issue is addressed in a separate article on the best time to prune evergreen shrubs.

 Below, pruning information is provided regarding specific plants.
 The best time to prune the bushes in question may not be obvious to the average person: